isamelmourabet/iOS-WeatherApp/README.md

 # How to use
 To test the app you'll need to set up a free account at https://openweathermap.org

-Once you're ready go to LumiCloud/LumiCloud/Utilities/Constants.swift and change the constant named weatherAPIKey (static let weatherAPIKey = "YOUR_KEY"
+Once you're ready go to LumiCloud/LumiCloud/Utilities/Constants.swift and change the value of weatherAPIKey (static let weatherAPIKey = "YOUR_KEY"
 ) from "YOUR_KEY" to your own API key.